lewazo/boreale/README.md

 Boréale is a tiny and simple self-hosted service to handle forward authentication for services behind [Traefik reverse proxy](https://github.com/containous/traefik).

 ## Features
-* Very lightweight, less than 60mb.
+* Very lightweight, less than 60 MB.
 * User can use a custom login page.
+* SSO for all subdomains.
 * Has no external dependencies.
 * Easy management through the Boréale CLI.
 * Secure and encrypted cookie.